 One heart is lower than the first and children are often denoted by a dot, heart or another symbol inside or outside the heart design.
 As the family grows, more symbols can be added to represent each child.

-The first of the non Celtic signs in this guide is the Harp.
+The first of the modern Celtic signs in this guide is the Harp.
 The Irish Harp is the national emblem of Ireland and is still widely used today.

 Look for it on Irish Euro coins as well as on the label of every can and bottle of Guinness.

-The meaning of the Irish harp symbol embodies the spirit and essence of the Irish people and is said to represent the immortality of the soul.
+The harp symbol embodies the spirit and identity of the Irish people and it, alongside the Irish flag, stands as a powerful emblem of Ireland’s rich heritage and national pride

-In fact, it was so revered that the British banned all harps (and harpists!) in the 16th century in an effort to break the symbolic tie.
+In fact, the harp was so revered that the British banned all harps (and harpists!) in the 16th century in an effort to break the symbolic tie.

 The Shamrock is another of the many Irish symbols that tends to be mistaken for one of the ancient Celtic symbols.